ModernFlyouts-Community/ModernFlyouts/README.md

 This application will replace the default audio/airplane/brightness flyouts found in Windows shown when the volume or brightness changes or when airplane mode key is pressed with a new modern UI.

 This project is based on [ADeltaX/AudioFlyout](https://github.com/ADeltaX/AudioFlyout).
 With additional implementation for airplane mode and brightness flyouts.
-This project also includes a flyout for lock keys (caps lock, scroll lock & num lock).
+This project also includes a flyout for lock keys (caps lock, scroll lock, num lock & insert key).

 > Note : The native flyout is not permanently closed but will be hidden when this flyout is shown
 > Thus, users have the freedom to choose between the windows default one, this modern one or none.

+See the [Wiki](https://github.com/ShankarBUS/ModernFlyouts/wiki) page for additional infos

 ## Features
 - Fluent UI (similar to the one in Windows 10X)
-- Follows system Light/Dark theme (the theme that taskbar has and not **App Theme**).
+- Follows system Light/Dark theme
-- Media session control has new buttons such as **Shuffle**, **Repeat**, **Stop** and **Timeline Info**
+- Media session controls have additional features such as **Shuffle**, **Repeat**, **Stop** and **Timeline Info**
-- AirplaneMode-flyout Module.
+- AirplaneMode-flyout Module
-- LockKeys-flyout Module.
+- LockKeys-flyout Module
-- Brightness-flyout Module.
+- Brightness-flyout Module
-- Each Module can be disabled separately.
+- Each Module can be disabled separately
-- Can Choose either Windows Default Flyout, ModernFlyouts or None.
+- Can Choose either Windows Default Flyout, ModernFlyouts or None
-- Flyout's TopBar can be hidden.
+- Flyout's TopBar can be unpinned
-- Flyout is **Draggable**
+- Flyout is **Draggable** and autosaves the position
-- Flyout can be **aligned to the default position**
+- Flyout can be **aligned to a default position** (can be modified in the settings)
-- **Slide Animation** when hiding & showing.
+- Smooth **Animations** & **Tranisitions**
-- Transitions.
-- This application works on **Windows 10 1809 and above** (v0.3.0 supports Windows 8+, however to simplify distribution and due to MSIX packaging limitations v0.4.0+ won't support windows versions less than 1809)
+- This application works on **Windows 10 1809 and above** (v0.3.0 supports Windows 8+, however to simplify distribution and due to MSIX packaging limitations, v0.4.0+ won't support windows versions less than 1809)

 ## System Requirements
 - Windows 10 1809+
-- Make sure you have .NET Core 3.1 runtime installed on your machine.
+- Make sure you have .NET Framework 4.8 runtime installed on your machine.

 ## Installation
 Modern Flyouts is Available on GitHub and the [Microsoft Store](https://www.microsoft.com/store/apps/9MT60QV066RP).